gmontoya2483/curso_python/section_05_errors.md

-﻿# Section 04: Object Oriented programming
+﻿# Section 05: Errors in Python

 [VOLVER a README.md](README.md)